Zeffer83/OutlookAutoArchive/README.md

    - Example: `"GmailLabel": "OutlookArchive"`

 #### Troubleshooting Gmail Labels:

 - **Label not appearing**: Try refreshing Outlook or restarting it
 - **Sync issues**: Check your Gmail IMAP settings in Outlook
 - **Permission errors**: Ensure you have full access to your Gmail account
+- **IMAP not enabled**: Make sure IMAP is enabled in Gmail settings (Forwarding and POP/IMAP tab)
+- **Labels not syncing**: Wait a few minutes for Gmail to sync labels to Outlook, or restart Outlook

 ## Troubleshooting